Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- Arizona has covered the spread twice at home, and is 3-4 overall there, this season.
+- At home this season, Arizona has two wins against the spread and is 3-4 overall.

-- On the road, the Seahawks are unbeaten ATS (1-0) as 6.5-point underdogs or more.
+- The Seahawks are unbeaten ATS (1-0) away from home as 6-point underdogs or more.

-- This year, in eight road games, Seattle has gone over the total twice.
+- Seattle has hit the over twice in eight away games this season.

 - This season, Seahawks away games average 47.6 points, 0.4 fewer than this outing's over/under (48).